 This solution of essential oil of Petitgrain is especially effective on cheeks that are chronically broken in out in blackheads and acne.
 The oil, made from a small exotic citrus fruit, is a very strong antiseptic that clears troubled skin of all grime, grease and dead skin cells.
 It also helps to restore the hormonal balance and pH balance of the skin.
 Rice Water, also sometimes called rice milk, is the water that is left over when you cook rice.
 This nourishing cooking water contains an antioxidant called squalene, as well as Vitamin E, both of which assist with skin cell repair.
 Rice water is also a mild bleach, which helps minimize the red look or dark patches that is characteristic of skin afflicted with blackheads.

-- 7You can use this DIY blackhead removal solution once a day.If you experience swelling, redness, itchiness or burning or if you experience photosensitivity (discoloration of the skin after being in the sun), then do not use blackhead treatments that contain petitgrain oil.Advertisement
+- 7If you experience swelling, redness, itchiness or burning or if you experience photosensitivity (discoloration of the skin after being in the sun), then do not use blackhead treatments that contain petitgrain oil.You can use this DIY blackhead removal solution once a day.Advertisement

 Tips and Tricks